 In order to carry out a complete uninstall of the app by yourself, here are quick and easy steps to follow:

-- Select Spotify from the list of apps
+- Select Spotify from the list of installed applications.

-Once you’ve successfully followed these steps, the next phase will be to completely clear out any files related to the app that are still within your computer.
+Once you’ve successfully followed these steps, the next phase will be to completely clear out any files related to the app that is still within your computer.

 Follow these steps to clear any related files:

-You can also use these steps to completely delete any elements leftover that are on your local C drive:
+You can also use these steps to completely delete any elements leftover that is on your local C drive: